Enselic/git-repo-language-trends/README.md

 # TODO
 * Fix CI to use Python 3.6 for app
 * print info when auto caclulating extensions to use
-* Print output file path
 * Support tsv and csv
 * --version output
 * handle shallow clones
-* png output
 * limit size of cache
+* better default output name
+* test_cli.py with PNG and SVG tests